1 of 15

 Scarlett Johansson as Motoko Kusanagi in Ghost in the Shell

 Ghost in the Shell is based on an anime and manga series of the same name starring a Japanese woman named Motoko Kusanagi.
-The live-action adaptation, however, stars Scarlett Johansson, a white actress.
-Soon after DreamWorks revealed their casting decision in 2015, petitions sprung up demanding that Hollywood "stop whitewashing Asian characters."
+The live-action adaptation, however, starred Scarlett Johansson, a white actress.
+Soon after DreamWorks revealed its casting decision in 2015, petitions sprung up demanding that Hollywood "stop whitewashing Asian characters."
 In April 2016, the studio released a first look at Johansson in her lead role, prompting a fresh wave of criticism from actress Ming-Na Wen, Yahoo’s Jason Chen, the Angry Asian Man blog, and many more influential figures in the community.
 Johansson spoke out on the controversy in a 2017 interview, saying on Good Morning America, “I think this character is living a very unique experience in that she has a human brain in an entirely machinate body.
 She’s essentially identity-less.
 I would never attempt to play a person of a different race, obviously.
 Hopefully, any question that comes up of my casting will be answered by audiences when they see the film."
 The film was ultimately opened to critical reviews and disappointing box office results, grossing just $40.6 million in its domestic run (though the film did see a stronger performance overseas)

 Rooney Mara as Tiger Lily in Pan

-The same year that she starred opposite Cate Blanchett in the critical darling Carol, Rooney Mara hit the big screen as a slightly more controversial character.
-The Girl with the Dragon Tattoo actress was tapped to play Tiger Lily in 2015's Pan — a role many thought should've gone to a person of color based on the character's Native American roots.
-Mara weighed in on the issue in a 2015 interview with People, saying of the controversy, "It wasn’t great, I felt really bad about it.
+The same year that she starred opposite Cate Blanchett in the critical darling Carol, Rooney Mara faced controversy over her Pan character.
+The Girl with the Dragon Tattoo actress was tapped to play Tiger Lily in the 2015 film — a role many thought should've gone to a person of color based on the character's Native American roots.
+Mara weighed in on the issue in a 2015 interview with PEOPLE, saying of the controversy, "It wasn’t great, I felt really bad about it.
 It was something that I thought about before I met with [director] Joe [Wright].
 When I met with Joe and heard what his plans for it were, it was something I really wanted to be a part of.
 But I totally sympathize with why people were upset and feel really bad about it."

 Emma Stone as Captain Allison Ng in Aloha